top of page

 A posture of humility, gratitude, and recognition for the women who came before me and the lives they lived so that I could stand where I am.

-I am bowed in understanding.
+I am bowed, not in weakness, but in understanding.
 In acknowledgment of what has been carried, protected, and passed down, whether it was spoken or not.

 My mother and grandmother sit elevated before me, positioned together in a shared seat of honor.
 Not separate, but unified.
 Their presence holds both lineage and continuity.
 What was, and what continues.